TransitNow/voice-assistant-shortcut-wearos/readme.md

 ## Limitations
 ### Working
 - Save notes to Keep
-- Set reminders, timers, alarms
+- Set reminders, timers, alarms, calendar events
 - Calling a contact works
 - Control smart home devices (no routines)

 ### Known issues
-- If your display turns off quickly (i.e < 15 seconds) and your query to GAG takes longer, the screen will turn off.
+- If your display turns off quickly (i.e < 15 seconds) and your interaction with Go takes longer, the screen will turn off.
 It's annoying, it seems the app doesn't keep the device screen on.
+  - A workaround is to increase the screen timeout to 30 seconds or more, to rotate the crown to keep the screen on, or to tap the screen to keep it on.
 - Navigating to a location doesn't work.
 It opens Google Maps but doesn't navigate to the location.
-- Showing things like hour location, weather can be difficult to see due to limited screen real estate.
+- Showing things like business hours/location, weather can be difficult to see due to limited screen real estate.

 ### Untested
 - Sending SMS with my 3rd SMS app didn't work, but it may work with Google Messages (official app)

-## How to install
+## How to install (sideload) apks
 ### Install this app (voice app shortcut) and Google Assistant Go 2.8
 - Install this apk from the [release page](https://github.com/TransitNow/voice-assistant-shortcut-wearos/releases)
 - Install [Google Assistant Go 2.8](https://www.apkmirror.com/apk/google-inc/google-assistant-go/google-assistant-go-2-8-0-release/) for this app to work properly.